raphamorim/nautilus.js/README.md

 });
 ```

-To start scripts asynchronous load:
+To asynchronous download the assets:

 ```js
 nautilus(['jquery', 'waterfall'], function() {